10 Common Things That Are Way More Expensive In Alaska Than Anywhere Else In The U.S.

-Wondering “is Alaska expensive?”
-Well, you’ve come to the right place!
-Living in Alaska is definitely a sacrifice; you have to brave the storm, be thousands of miles away from the rest of your family and get used to doing things like paying 5x as much for a food item than you did in the lower 48.
+Wondering "is Alaska expensive?"
+Well, you've come to the right place!
+Living in Alaska is definitely a sacrifice; you have to brave the storm, be thousands of miles away from the rest of your family, and get used to doing things like paying 5 times as much for a grocery item than you did in the Lower 48 - food prices in Alaska are... extreme.
 The cost of living up here is not cheap.
-However for those of us that live here and absolutely love it, it’s totally worth it.
-We’d rather pay outrageous prices for these things that are way more expensive in Alaska than anywhere else in the U.S, and be surrounded by like-minded people than be stuck in a concrete jungle any day!
+However, for those of us that live here and absolutely love it, it's totally worth it.
+We'd rather pay the outrageous prices in Alaska for these things than live anywhere else in the U.S., and being surrounded by like-minded people rather than being stuck in a concrete jungle is always preferable to us!
 Check out these 10 common things that are way more expensive in the last frontier than anywhere else in the US.

 Grocery stores in Alaska are often times called 'General Stores' because they have an assortment of grocery, hardware and lifestyle items inside.
 They will lure you in with their cozy log-cabin style building with charming Alaskan adornments on the outside.
 That and, well - they very well might be the only place in town to shop.
 However, we will warn you now - make sure that you're prepared for the sticker shock one you get inside.
 Living in Alaska isn’t cheap, that’s for sure.